gctools-outilsgc/media-monitoring-tool/README.md

 In file UserInfo.txt [EMAIL] needs to be replaced with the email used to connect to GCCollab and [PASSWORD] Needs to be replaced with your GCCollab password, without the brackets.

-In GCCollabDB.groovy on line 18, the path to the database needs to be changed to the correct location on your host machine(TO BE FIXED TO RELATIVE PATH LATER)

 In order to run the script you will need to import a couple jar files to the project

 - Jsoup version 1.10.3 or older at [JSoup](https://jsoup.org/download)